TritonDataCenter/node-sdc-clients/README.md

 with the different IP env vars pointing to the right IP for each zone.

+Note that it's also possible to pass the ENV variable `ADMIN_PWD` to be used with UFDS authentication tests.
+When not given, it will default to the _traditional_ `joypass123`.

 # TODO:

 - ATM, not all these test suites run properly versus SDC-7.0.
 [DCAPI-24]